The Setting at Temple

 Psychiatric Services provides psychiatric evaluations, medication consultations, and short-term individual psychotherapy.
 The psychiatrists also respond to referrals from other TCS units and serve as liaisons to the Health Sciences Center.

-The Sexual Assault Counseling and Education (SACE) staff offer counseling to both male and female survivors of all types of sexual violence and abuse (rape, childhood sexual abuse, sexual harassment, battering and interpersonal violence).
+The Sexual Assault Counseling and Education (SACE) staff offer counseling to survivors of all types of sexual violence and abuse (rape, childhood sexual abuse, sexual harassment, battering and interpersonal violence).
 The SACE program coordinates services to survivors in the areas of crisis intervention, systems advocacy and health care within the Temple University community.

 The Campus Alcohol and Substance Awareness (CASA) staff provides safe, supportive counseling and educational services for alcohol and other drug-related problems (recovery, problem identification, codependency, ACOA issues, substance abuse cessation, relapse prevention and risk reduction).

 The Eating and Body Image Concerns staff recognizes the importance of educating and offering services for students who struggle with eating concerns, including disordered eating, body image issues, and preoccupation with food and weight.

 Dialectical Behavior Therapy (DBT) staff provide individual and group counseling to help students learn specific skills related to distress tolerance, emotion regulation, interpersonal effectiveness, and mindfulness.

 The Group Concentration staff provides a range of process-oriented, skill-based, and support groups to the Temple University student community.
 The Group Program emphasizes the importance of inter- and intra-personal group process and skill-building to enhance students’ understanding of themselves and others.